 Watercress simply sautéed with garlic and topped off with crispy bacon crumbles is a delicious combination.
 With the health benefits of watercress and the indulgence of bacon, this simple side dish has the best of both worlds.

 Did you know that watercress is a superfood?
-In fact, it tops the CDC’s list of the most nutrient-dense superfood.
-If you like the vegetable but were not aware of its nutritional value, now there is a reason to love and embrace it even more.
+In fact, it tops the CDC’s list of the most nutrient-dense superfoods.
+If you like the vegetable but are unaware of its nutritional value, now there is a reason to love and embrace it even more.

-Watercress is in the cruciferous vegetable family and has over 15 essential vitamins and minerals.
-It is a vitamin K powerhouse and is packed with vitamins C & E as well as iron and calcium.
+Watercress is a cruciferous vegetable with over 15 essential vitamins and minerals.
+It is a vitamin K powerhouse and is packed with vitamins C and E, as well as iron and calcium.
 In fact, it has more calcium than milk!

-Among the lengthy list of benefits, watercress is high in antioxidants and has anti-inflammatory properties.
-It also helps fights against cancer and chronic diseases.
-(Did you get all this because there will be a quiz later, hee hee.)
+Among its lengthy list of benefits, watercress is high in antioxidants and has anti-inflammatory properties.
+It also helps fight cancer and chronic diseases.
+(Did you get all this?
+There will be a quiz later, hee hee.)

 I had planned to share a watercress salad with you today, but after taking a quick look-see at the blog, I realized there is already a very similar one here.

 A change of plan was in order.
 These days, we all have to work with what is on hand.
-And I had garlic and bacon.
-From that, this simple side dish was born.
-I’m pleased with the simplicity and the fantastic flavor from just a few ingredients.
+I had garlic and bacon, so this simple side dish was born.
+I’m pleased with its simplicity and fantastic flavor, which come from just a few ingredients.

 How to keep this dish light:

 For me, a little bit of bacon never hurts.
 It adds so much flavor and satisfaction.
 I brown and remove the bacon, keeping some of the fat in the skillet to sauté the garlic and watercress.
 If you want to keep the dish on the lighter side, completely drain the bacon fat and replace it with olive oil.
-Or in lieu of the oil, add a couple tablespoons water if the garlic starts to stick and brown too quickly.
+Or, instead of the oil, add a couple of tablespoons of water if the garlic starts to stick and brown too quickly.

-Alternatively, you can swap out the bacon for turkey or vegetarian/vegan bacon substitute.
+Alternatively, you can swap out the bacon for turkey or use a vegetarian/vegan bacon substitute.

 What does watercress taste like?